We believe access to excellent healthcare is a basic human right.

 √ Anthem Blue Cross and Blue Shield (“Anthem”)

-We have been accepted by their TRADITIONAL product as well as the following managed care plans (Medicaid):
+We have been accepted by their TRADITIONAL product as well as managed care plans (Medicaid).

 • Blue Access